HJY-429/High-Performance-Computing/hpc_583/README.md

-# Repository Subfolders Summary: AMATH 583 - High Performance Computing
+# High Performance Computing Project

 ## Overview
 This repository contains a comprehensive collection of projects and assignments for High Performance Computing (HPC) that covers parallel programming paradigms, performance analysis, and optimization techniques.
 The projects span multi-threading, distributed computing, GPU programming, and hybrid approaches.